 c.
 Business Purpose:

-These additional standards will provide guidance to BAs seeking to automate their NSI checkout, which reduces the manual interactions to meet compliance with INT-009.
+These additional standards will provide guidance to BAs seeking to automate their NSI checkout, which is intended to reduce the manual processes and interactions for entities that are required to comply with NERC Reliability Standard INT-009.

 d.
 Commentary/Rationale of Subcommittee(s)/Task Force(s):